 He has collaborated with artists across the spectrum including TV/film makers Arnaud Desplechin, John Michael McDonagh, Emily Young and Christine Gernon; performers Split Britches and Simon Amstell; philosophers Alexander Garcia Duttman and Bill Brewer ; artists Rut Blees Luxemburg, Mel Brimfield and Mark Aerial Waller; sound designers Gareth Fry and Melanie Wilson; Video Designer Leo Warner; writers David Sedaris and Alice Oswald; and with a huge range of musicians from Osterreichisches Ensemble fur Nueue Musik to Dangermouse, from the male chorus of the Welsh National Opera to The Fall.

 Please note this seminar is being held at the National Theatre Studio, next to the Old Vic Theatre.
-That's a different place from the National Theatre where the Olivier, Lyttelton and Doorman theatres are located.
+That's a different place from the National Theatre where the Olivier, Lyttelton and Dorfman theatres are located.

 View this map on Google

 Please note, the ASD reserves the right to make changes to the programme without prior notice.
-Such alterations may occasionally be necessary due to circumstances beyond our controlAll events will be filmed and/or photographed - your presence confirms your permission for the ASD to use any images or recordings of you in our publicity materials and seminar archive.The ASD does not accept responsibility for anyone acting as a result of information or views expressed on its training courses including course material.
+Such alterations may occasionally be necessary due to circumstances beyond our controlAll events may be filmed and/or photographed - your presence confirms your permission for the ASD to use any images or recordings of you in our publicity materials and seminar archive.The ASD does not accept responsibility for anyone acting as a result of information or views expressed on its training courses including course material.
 Opinions expressed are those of individual trainers and not necessarily those of the ASD.
 Participants should take professional advice when dealing with specific situations.

 (c) Association of Sound Designers 2016